-An electric generator, as shown in Fig. 13.19, consists of a rotating rectangular coil ABCD placed between the two poles of a permanent magnet.
+An electric generator, as shown in Fig. 4.19, consists of a rotating rectangular coil ABCD placed between the two poles of a permanent Fig. 4.19: Illustration of the principle of magnet.

+electric generator

 The two ends of this coil are connected to the two rings R_1 and R_2 .
-The inner side of these rings are made insulated.
-The two conducting stationary brushes B_1 and B_2 are kept pressed separately on the rings R_1 and R_2 , respectively.
+The inner side of these rings is made insulated.
+The two conducting stationary brushes B1 and B2 are kept pressed separately on the rings R_1 and R_2 , respectively.
 The two rings R_1 and R_2 are internally attached to an axle.
-The axle may be mechanically rotated from outside to rotate the coil inside the magnetic field.
-Outer ends of the two brushes are connected to the galvanometer to show the flow of current in the given external circuit.
+The axle may be mechanically rotated from Brushes outside to rotate the coil inside the magnetic field.
+B and Outer ends of the two brushes are connected to the galvanometer to show the flow of current in the given external circuit.